Richard-vinu/Full_Stack_Web-Development/NodeJs.md

 It is open source & used with a node package manager (NPM).

+What is V8?
+V8 is chrome’s open-source project.
+The job of the JavaScript engine (v8) is to take JavaScript code and compile it down to machine code.
+The V8 engine is written in the c ++ programming language.

 Who is developed Nodejs

     Ryan Dahl developed it in 2009, and its latest iteration, version 15.14, was released in April 2021.
 Developers use Node.